ANWESHA-MANIK/OS-Jackfruit/README.md

 ## Design Decisions

-* **FIFO IPC** chosen for simplicity and reliability
+- FIFO for IPC (simple)
-* **Linked list metadata** for dynamic container tracking
+- Linked list for tracking
-* **Producer-consumer logging** for efficient asynchronous logging
+- Producer-consumer logging
-* **Namespaces + chroot** for lightweight container isolation
+- Namespaces for isolation

 ---

 ## Limitations

+- No restart support
+- Limited error handling
-* Optional flags (`--soft-mib`, `--hard-mib`, `--nice`) not implemented
+- Optional flags not fully used
-* No container restart functionality
-* Kernel monitor integration handled separately

 ---

 ## Conclusion

-This project successfully implements a minimal container runtime with process isolation, lifecycle management, and asynchronous logging.
-It demonstrates key operating system concepts such as process control, inter-process communication, synchronization, and namespace-based isolation.
+This project builds a mini container runtime with logging and kernel-level monitoring, demonstrating OS concepts like namespaces, IPC, synchronization, and kernel interaction.

----